ke430927/pdsnd_github/README.md

 GITHUBPROJECT

 ### Description
-Python program that allows user to filter through bike-share data from 3 different cities based on customer, time phase and usage statistics
+Python program that allows users to filter through 6 months of bike-share data from 3 different cities.
+The data can be navigated through by city, timeseries, returns customer, user, and other location metrics/statistics.

 ### Files used
 final.py